timmo001/home-panel/docs/docs/troubleshooting.md

 # Troubleshooting

+## Check the docs

+Make sure you review the setup docs.
+These will always be the most up to date source of how to setup the app.
+It is always worth checking your config against the [setup] docs.

+For login and account issues, check against the [login] docs.

 ## Use the latest version

 If your are facing any issues logging in, connecting etc. you should first